 Different ones will have different effects and you just gotta use it in the right way.
 I don't understand why there are so many rumours about Lampe Berger.
 At least there are people who succeed in this line also.
 Some of the people are not doing the business in a proper way, and don't understand how it works.
 I have a friend who is a Lampe Berger member, but she's not very clear with the product.
 I believe I have the better understanding, compared to her.

 By syit (11/29/2006)

-How do you make your own lampe Berger scents?
+How to make your own lampe Berger scents

 I want to make a scented liquid to fill a Berger lamp.
 It burns alcohol and scent, but I don't know the percent of alcohol.
 Do you have any info?

 I used the recommended amounts, 2 oz. of fragrance oil and 16 oz. of 90 percent alcohol.
 My stone would not even light.
 What did I do wrong?
 Did I use too much oil?
 Or maybe the wrong oil?

 Where do you purchase the oils to make my own Lampe Berger Fragrane.
 I bought some candle oil from a craft store and mixed it up, but is smells like burning alcohol.